 The Organization is subject to credit risk through its receivables.
 Credit risk arises from the potential that counterparty will fail to perform its obligations.
 Credit risk with respect to the receivables is limited due to the nature of the Organization's activities.

 Fair value

-At December 31, 2014, management has estimated the fair value of sales taxes recoverable, accounts receivable and accounts payable and accrued liabilities to be equal to their carrying amount.
+At December 31, 2015, management has estimated the fair value of harmonized sales tax recoverable, accounts receivable and accounts payable and accrued liabilities to be equal to their carrying amount.

 Currency risk